08 May Show Your Metal

 With the music came a new aesthetic and culture which included codes of dress, accessories and appearance.
 Aspects of these inform the work of Dauvit Alexander, Daisy Grice and Jordan Herry.
 All three are based in the Jewellery Quarter, playing their part in the ongoing tradition of metalwork and trade in the city.

-The exhibition also features a battle jacket from a fan who collected badges from gigs which took place at Birmingham Odeon in the late 70’s and early 80’s.
+The exhibition also featured a battle jacket from a fan who collected badges from gigs which took place at Birmingham Odeon in the late 70’s and early 80’s.
 Battle jackets are a form of visual adornment commonly seen at metal concerts and a signifier of belonging to a particular sub culture.

 Free jewellery making workshops